Take the pain out of B2B proposals

 Ensure the scope of work is clearly laid out, any difference in opinion should be ironed out before the agreement is signed.

-Make sure you clarify what is out of scope.
+6.a Exclusions: Make sure you clarify what is out of scope.
 While you want to win the work, it is also important to set expectations.
-Documenting the exclusions can help you mitigate the risk of scope creep.
+Documenting the exclusions can help you mitigate the risk of scope creep. - Implementation:

 Present your pricing model, fee structure, payment schedule, discounts or incentives, etc. Make this section as skimmable as possible, and do all the math for them – remember, your proposal is a reflection of how easy it is to do business with you.